rooftops, church tower with trees in coimbra

 9. Visit Coimbra for the hidden gems

-archway with statue and blue and white tile in private courtyard in coimbra
+archway with statue and blue and white tile in private courtyard in visit coimbra

 • Biblioteca Joanina – the stunning 18th-century library can be found at the University of Coimbra.
 A beautiful baroque building with ornate decorations that houses a collection of over 300,000 books, some of which date back to the 16th century.